-In practice, the antipodal relations \eqref{antipodal} follow from parity properties of the homogeneous solutions for $\sigma, k_{ab}$ and $j_{ab}$ under the $\mathcal{H}$-antipodal map $\Upsilon_{\mathcal{H}}$, and in that respect our analysis will closely resemble that of \cite{Troessaert:2017jcm,Prabhu:2019fsp,Prabhu:2021cgk}.
-A novelty is that we do not need to discard source terms quadratic in $\sigma$ and $k_{ab}$ on the right-hand side of the evolution equation \eqref{jab equation}-\eqref{jab constraints} for $j_{ab}$ .
-Rather, we have used the dictionary of section~\ref{Sec:Bondi to BS} between Bondi and Beig--Schmidt data to show that such source terms do not affect the large-$\tau$ behavior of $j_{ab}$, such that the angular momentum aspect $N_A$ is still fully governed by homogeneous solutions of $j_{ab}$.
+Such analysis does not require any further assumption in the bulk, except those made on the structure near null infinity.
+For example, as seen in the previous section, the leading magnetic Weyl tensor at spacelike infinity $B_{ab}$ vanishes as a consequence of these.
+In the current section, the key point we will use in the derivation of the antipodal matching \eqref{antipodal} also follows from the structure at null infinity.
+The relations \eqref{antipodal} in fact stem from parity properties of the \emph{homogeneous solutions} for $\sigma, k_{ab}$ and $j_{ab}$ under the $\mathcal{H}$-antipodal map $\Upsilon_{\mathcal{H}}$.
+While these were crucially used in \cite{Troessaert:2017jcm,Prabhu:2019fsp,Prabhu:2021cgk} as well, here we do not need to discard source terms quadratic in $\sigma$ and $k_{ab}$ in the equations \eqref{jab equation}-\eqref{jab constraints} determining $j_{ab}$.
+Rather, the dictionary of section~\ref{Sec:Bondi to BS} between Bondi and Beig--Schmidt data shows that such source terms do not affect the large-$\tau$ behavior of $j_{ab}$, and hence the angular momentum aspect $N_A$ is still fully governed by homogeneous solutions of $j_{ab}$.
 The derivation of the antipodal relations \eqref{antipodal} based on parity properties of homogeneous solutions to the Beig--Schmidt equations then proceeds unobstructed.

 \paragraph{Harmonic and Legendre functions.} The dependence on the sphere coordinates $x^A$ will be treated by decomposition into scalar spherical harmonics $Y^m_l(x^A)$, satisfying

 Beig--Schmidt equations then generically reduce to Legendre equations of the form